 Check your employee's identity

 Upon employment, you ask your employee to provide you with a signed statement that includes data such as name, address, date of birth and citizen service number (burgerservicenummer, BSN).
 You verify and record each employee’s identity.
-In the case of a foreign worker, you must also check whether they are permitted to work in the Netherlands.
+In the case of a foreign worker, you must also check if they are permitted to work in the Netherlands.

 Keep payroll records

-You must keep your employees' data, such as their employment contract, in your personnel records.
-You use part of this data for your payroll records.
-You determine the elements of the employee’s wage, calculate the correct contributions and taxes, file a tax return and pay what you owe by the due date.
-For this, you may want to use payroll software or hire a payroll office, accountant, or financial advisor.
-You can read more in Step 3 Loonadminstratie aanleggen of the Payroll Taxes Handbook (Handboek Loonheffingen, pdf, in Dutch).
+For this, you may want to use payroll software or hire a payroll office, accountant, or financial advisor to assist you.
+You can read more in Chapter 3 Loonadminstratie aanleggen of the Payroll Taxes Handbook (Handboek Loonheffingen, pdf, in Dutch).

 Set off VAT payment against payroll tax declaration